nest/nest-simulator/doc/guides/connection_management.rst

 :doc:`model documentation <../models/index_neuron>` for details.

-In order to connect a pre-synaptic node to a certain receptor on a post-synaptic node, the integer ID of the receptor is given under the key ``receptor_type`` in the ``syn_spec`` dictionary when calling ``Connect()``.
-If unspecified, the receptor will take on its default of 0.
-If you request a receptor that is not available in the target node, this will result in an error.
+In order to connect a pre-synaptic node to a certain receptor on a post-synaptic node, the integer ID of the target receptor can be supplied under the key ``receptor_type`` in the ``syn_spec`` dictionary during the call to ``Connect()``.
+If unspecified, the receptor will take on its default value of 0.
+If you request a receptor that is not available in the target node, this will result in a runtime error.

 To illustrate the concept of receptors in more detail, the following example shows how to connect several ``iaf_psc_alpha`` neurons to the